-When I started day trading as a beginner about 20 years ago I did not have a trading computer.
-I never asked myself, "What is the best trading computer?" and "How to build a Day Trading Computer?".
+When I started day trading, I did not have a trading computer.
+I never asked myself, “What is the best trading computer?” and “How to build a Day Trading Computer?”.
 I didn’t see any reason to buy a computer solely for the purpose of day trading.

 I was studying at the time, my budget was tight, and I was usually trading from one of the PCs at the university, which was a typical personal computer with a monitor.

 However, years later, I completely changed my approach.

 In the following article I will share with you why I changed my mind and what I think about trading computers today.
 As a bonus, I will show you 6 cool trading computers and provide a detailed comparison, including costs, facts and suggestions.

 You will see how easy it is to save up to 50% buying a trading computer just by making the right choice when selecting the hardware and software without having to give up quality and performance.

 PC evolution is happening so fast that you could buy a new one every 3 years for the same price and easily double the power of your old one.
 But the residual value of your 3-year-old trading computer will be around 30% of the original price.

 Your aim when day trading is to make a lot of money within a short period of time, but this does not mean you have to throw your money out the window based on that expectation.